WASHINGTON (AP) -- U.S. home prices are finally starting to increase consistently.

 The steadiness of the price increases is helping bolster a nascent housing recovery that began earlier this year.
 Last week, the National Association of Realtors said sales of previously occupied homes jumped 10 percent in July compared with the same month last year.

 Builder confidence rose this month to its highest level since the housing market went bust five years ago.
-And the average rate on a 30-year fixed mortgage has been below 4
+And the average rate on a 30-year fixed mortgage has been below 4 percent all year.

 As prices rise, more Amer icans will likely be inclined to put their houses up for sale.
 That could further energize the market, which has been hampered by a low supply of available homes.